sdsucomptox/danrerlib/docs/userguide/installation.md

 # Installation

-danRerLib was built with some dependencies.
-Therefore, to install danRerLib, you will need a proper version of Python and the required dependencies.
+`danRerLib` was built with some dependencies.
+Therefore, to install `danRerLib`, you will need a proper version of Python and the required dependencies.
 The current dependencies are:

 - python >=3.9,<3.13
 - numpy 1.26.0